 Storage Gas Hot Water Heaters

-Gas storage hot water heaters can be run by either natural gas or LPG, they store water in a tank and usually have a pilot flame continually burning to heat the water.
-The water temperature needs to be set to between 60 to 70 degrees Celsius to prevent bacterial growth inside the tank.
-Due to this heat setting it may be worth considering installing a temperate control valve to enable the bathroom water heat to be set at 50 degrees Celsius to ensure there is no risk of scalding.
+Gas storage hot water heaters can be run by natural gas or liquefied petroleum gas (LPG).
+Water is stored in a tank and is warmed by a pilot flame that burns constantly.
+Temperature needs to be set to 60-70° celsius to prevent bacterial growth inside the tank.
+Due to this heat setting, it may be worth considering installing a temperate control valve to set the bathroom temperature at 50° celsius and ensure no-one at your property is at risk of scalding.

-Once the water in the tank reaches the desired temperate setting the main burner is extinguished and then the pilot light will automatically re-ignited the main burner if the water temperature drops too low.
+Once the water in the tank reaches the desired temperate setting, the main burner is extinguished.
+The pilot light will automatically re-ignite the main burner if the water temperature drops too low.

 Storage gas hot water heaters can be installed outside of your property or inside with a flue to vent any exhaust gas.
-They are commonly made from vitreous enamel steel, but there is also a stainless steel option.
-The stainless steel is more expensive but will have a longer life span and require less maintenance than the vitreous enamel.
+They are commonly made from vitreous enamel steel or stainless steel.
+Stainless steel is more expensive but will have a longer life span and require less maintenance than the vitreous enamel.

-The gas storage tanks are quite compact, usually ranging between 90L-300L, a household of 4 people will require a tank size of around 130L-170L.
+The gas storage tanks are compact, usually ranging between 90L-300L A household of 4 people will require a tank size of around 130L-170L.

 Continuous Flow or Instantaneous Gas Hot Water Heaters

-Continuous Flow (also known as Instantaneous or tankless) hot water heaters do not need to store water in a tank; they are a compact system that heats water as and when you need it, whenever you turn on your hot water tap – the system detects this and automatically ignites the tanks burner – the water is heated instantaneously as it passes through the heat exchanger, providing an ‘on demand’ continuous heat flow 24/7.
+Continuous Flow (also known as Instantaneous or tankless) hot water heaters do not store water in a tank.
+They are a compact system that heats water only when you need it.
+Whenever you turn on your hot water tap, the system automatically ignites the burner and water is heated instantaneously as it passes through the heat exchanger.
+This provides ‘on demand’ continuous heat flow 24/7.

-Continuous Flow systems are compatible with natural gas, LPG and solar power and are very energy efficient, with most models having a 5-6 star energy efficiency rating – producing significantly less greenhouse gas emissions and will contribute to a dramatic reduction in your energy bills.
+These systems are compatible with natural gas, LPG and solar power.
+They are renowned for their energy efficiency, with most models having a 5-6 star energy efficiency rating and produce significantly less greenhouse gas emissions.
+Over time they will contribute to a dramatic reduction in your energy bills.

-The standard models have a continually burning pilot light, which can waste a certain amount of gas – but there are more economical models available that are installed with an electric ignition, these are usually cheaper to run.
+Standard models have a pilot light that burns constantly, which can waste a certain amount of gas.
+However there are more economical models available that are installed with an electric ignition.
+These are often cheaper to run.

-Continuous flow hot water heaters come in varying sizes to suit any home or commercial property.
+You can order Continuous Flow Hot Water models in various sizes to suit your home or commercial property.

 Click on the links below for further information on the brands of continuous flow hot water heaters recommended by the team from Mr. Emergency plumbing;

 For a trusted installation or repair of any gas hot water heater call Mr Emergency Plumbing today on 1300 164 064.
-We are your local Adelaide, Melbourne, Perth, Brisbane & Sydney plumbers and gas-fitters – we guarantee we will attend to all of your plumbing needs the same day that you make your booking, and that we will put a smile on your face with our outstanding, reliable and affordable service.
+Our local team of plumbers and gas-fitters are spread across metropolitan suburbs in Adelaide, Melbourne, Perth, Brisbane & Sydney.
+We provide professional, affordable and friendly service that will put a smile on your face.

-We also offer a No Interest Ever payment plan^ on purchases of $1,500, so there is no need to ever put off any plumbing or gas-fitting repair or replacement.
+No Interest Ever payment plan^ is also available on purchases over $1,000, so there is no need to ever put off any plumbing or gas-fitting repair or replacement.